skip to content

 CONS

-• Lack of support: Runners with overpronation or other foot disorders may find neutral shoes lacking in support.
+• Lack of support: Runners with overpronation (excessive pronation) or other foot disorders may find neutral shoes lacking in support.
 Overpronators and other foot disorders may struggle.

 • Less cushioning: Neutral shoes provide less cushioning than other running shoes.
 This can be a concern for shock-absorbing runners.